maccapakka/doxy/README.md

 ## 🎯 Objective of the Tech Test

-The brief was to create an in-call interface similar to Zoom and demonstrate:
+The brief was to create an in-call interface similar to doxy.me:

 - Toggleable **camera** and **microphone** controls.
 - An **Options** button that reveals a context menu.